Optimizing Working Capital with SCF and Dynamic Discounting

 Working capital is a cross-functional area spanning both treasury, finance and procurement.
 As such, a successful optimization project will typically require sponsorship from senior leadership or a top-down mandate.
 It will also need to be supported by clear incentives and appropriate performance metrics.

 While senior sponsorship is essential to the success of a working capital project, that doesn’t mean a project can’t be initiated by treasury/finance or procurement.
-On the contrary, either function can present a solid business case to senior leadership in order to illustrate the benefits, gain a mandate for a supply chain finance or dynamic discounting program, and secure the necessary budget.
-By taking the initiative in this way, treasury, finance or procurement staff may also have the opportunity to present themselves as strategic value officers.
+On the contrary, either function can present a solid business case to senior leadership in order to illustrate the benefits, gain a mandate for a supply chain finance or dynamic discounting solution, and secure the necessary budget.
+By taking the initiative in this way, treasury, finance or procurement staff may also have the opportunity to presentf themselves as strategic value officers.

 Harnessing Working Capital Solutions